inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 Congratulation!
 You have now learned to use most of |project_name|'s functionality.
 You can run analyses for specific hazard using tools such as the Impact Function Centric Wizard (IFCW) and the Generic Impact Function which will make using |project_name| easier.

-Now, to become an expert user of |project_name|, try utilizing all those tools that you explored in this module using your own scenarios and data, and practice interpreting the results.
+Now, to become an expert user of |project_name|, try utilising all those tools that you explored in this module using your own scenarios and data, and practice interpreting the results.